RobertTalbert/discretecs/MTH225-Winter2024/assignments/checkpoints/Checkpoint 9 guide.md

 ## S8

 1. This function is surjective but not injective, because for example Albert Einstein and Angelina Jolie both map to "A".
-2. This function is injective but not surejective, because for example the bit string `1111111100000000` never appears as an output (since the outputs never contain a `1` in their first 8 bits).
+2. This function is injective but not surjective, because for example the bit string `1111111100000000` never appears as an output (since the outputs never contain a `1` in their first 8 bits).
 3. This is a bijection.